Frequently Asked Questions

 What is the timeframe for submitting an exemption request?

 A covered fleet may submit its exemption request no sooner than September 1 following the model year for which the exemption is sought, and no later than January 31 following that model year.
 Thus, there is a five-month window for a covered fleet to seek an exemption under Standard Compliance.
 Fleets should keep in mind, too, that they must file their annual report prior to submitting an exemption request.
+Note, though, that if you intend to submit an exemption request, you should refrain from applying banked AFV credits until after DOE has made a determination on the exemption request.
+In other words, do not apply banked credits as part of your annual report.
+Instead, submit your exemption request after filing your annual report, but before you apply any banked AFV credits.
+This is because DOE does not grant any exemptions—even if the fleet qualifies for them—once the fleet has achieved compliance for the model year.
+After DOE issues its exemption determination, the fleet will be able to apply banked AFV credits, if necessary, to bring itself into compliance.

 How do I file an exemption request for my fleet?